VLAN and LAGG Setup

 Attention

 The member interfaces of a LAGG must be unassigned before creation.
-Check in Interfaces ‣ Assignements and delete the assignement if necessary.
+Check in Interfaces ‣ Assignments and delete the assignment if necessary.

 • Go to Interfaces ‣ Other Types ‣ LAGG and add a new entry: